-- (a) IIROC must comply with reporting requirements set out in Schedule 2 of this Recognition Order, as amended from time to time by the Commission or its staff. - (b) IIROC must provide the Commission with other reports, documents and information as the Commission or its staff may request.
+- (a) IIROC must comply with reporting requirements set out in Schedule 2, as amended from time to time by the Commission or its staff. - (b) IIROC must provide the Commission with other reports, documents and information as the Commission or its staff may request.